 The SIF Association provides an XML Schema [SCHEMA] corresponding to this version of the specification for ZIS and agent implementations that choose to perform optional message validation.
 Implementations are free to include additional validation above and beyond the validation capabilities that XML Schema provides.

-The schemas for all versions of this specification are available from the SIF Association and can be referenced by ZIS and agent implementations that choose to perform optional message validation.
+The schemas for all versions of this specification are available from the SIF Association and can be referenced by ZIS and agent implementations which choose to perform optional message validation.
 This allows implementations to choose schemas based on the particular version in use by an agent or a ZIS.
 SIF messages MUST NOT be transmitted with hard-coded references to DTDs, schemas or other validation mechanisms.
 The XML "doctypedecl" (<!DOCTYPE SIF_Message… ) MUST NOT occur in SIF XML messages, nor should xsi:schemaLocation be used on SIF_Message.

 The schemas for supported versions of the SIF Implementation Specification enforce ordering of elements and data typing within objects, as per the element tables given in Infrastructure and Data Model.
 In the event that ZIS and agent implementations choose not to perform message validation, ZIS and agent implementations must still send elements as ordered with the types specified in the element tables (i.e., well-formed AND valid XML must be sent for approved objects even if validation is known to be turned off).

 When XML validation is turned off, the sending of draft and locally-defined objects not included in the schemas becomes possible, and these objects may experimentally be sent as desired until they make their way into future versions of the specification and supporting schemas.

 ZIS implementations are in the unique position of not only sending messages they themselves formulate; they also forward messages received from agents.
 When optional message validation is not being performed by a ZIS, it is possible that the ZIS may receive a well-formed but invalid XML message from a non-compliant agent.
 Under these circumstances, and being the routing mechanism it is, a ZIS is under no obligation to correct an invalid XML message it receives from an agent for delivery to other agents.
-Zone administrators can prevent invalid XML messages from being delivered if the ZIS supports message validation and they choose to turn that feature on, if configurable.
+Zone administrators can prevent invalid XML messages from being delivered if the ZIS supports message validation and they choose to turn that feature on.
 Should it receive an invalid but well-formed message from an agent, a ZIS not performing message validation delivers the message like any other to destination agents.

 3.3.6.2 Message Identification

-Each message originating from an agent or ZIS needs to have a message identifier (SIF_MsgId) that is used to identify the message.
-In order to eliminate the possibility of duplicated message identifiers, and to provide a consistent way of generating these identifiers, SIF requires the use of a globally unique identifier [RFC 4122] as message identifiers.
+Each message originating from an agent or ZIS needs to have a unique message identifier (SIF_MsgId).
+In order to eliminate the possibility of duplicated message identifiers, and to provide a consistent way of generating these identifiers, SIF requires the use of a universally unique identifier [RFC 4122] as message identifiers.

 The reason that a unique identifier is required is that many messages are handled asynchronously in SIF.
 This means, for example, that SIF_Responses for a given SIF_Request message may not arrive until sometime in the future.
 When the SIF_Response arrives, it will contain the original SIF_MsgId but no other information about the original message is guaranteed to be provided.
 The message originator must ensure that it will be able to match up the SIF_Response with the original message based solely on the message identifier.

-For further information concerning the generation of GUIDs, see [RFC 4122].
+For further information concerning the generation of UUUIDs, see [RFC 4122].

 3.3.6.3 Message Security